gradio-app/gradio/guides/05_chatbots/04_agents-and-tool-usage.md

 agent = ReactCodeAgent(tools=[image_generation_tool], llm_engine=llm_engine)
 ```

 Then we'll build the UI.
 The bulk of the logic is handled by `stream_from_transformers_agent`.
-We won't cover it in this guide because it will soon be merged to transformers but you can see its source code [here]()
+We won't cover it in this guide because it will soon be merged to transformers but you can see its source code [here](https://huggingface.co/spaces/gradio/agent_chatbot/blob/main/utils.py).

 ```python
 def interact_with_agent(prompt, messages):